BerryCloud/xapi-java/README.md

 ### Getting started

-To use the xAPI Client include the appropriate XML in the `dependencies` section of your `pom.xml`, as shown in the following example:
+To use the xAPI Java Client include the appropriate XML in the `dependencies` section of your `pom.xml`, as shown in the following example:

 ```xml
 <project>